 Lease operating expenses.
 Lease operating expenses increased to \$1.86 per Mcfe for the year ended December 31, 2007 from \$1.15 per Mcfe in 2006, despite higher total sales volumes in 2007.
 On a nominal basis, lease operating expenses increased to \$234.8 million for the year ended December 31, 2007 from \$114.0 million in 2006.
 The increase of \$120.8 million is attributable to increases in base lease operating expenses of \$60.5 million, workover expenditures of \$10.9 million, major maintenance expenses of \$33.7 million (\$18.5 million of which is hurricane remediation costs) and \$15.7 million in higher insurance premiums.
-Approximately \$57.3 million of the increases in base lease operating expenses, workovers and major maintenance expenses are associated with properties acquired by merger in the Kerr-McGee transaction.
-We believe the incurrence of such costs following a large acquisition of properties is not unusual, and the magnitude and timing of additional workover and maintenance expenditures on the properties acquired by merger in the Kerr-McGee transaction may fluctuate as integration of the properties continues.
+Approximately \$57.3 million of the increases in base lease operating expenses are associated with properties acquired by merger in the Kerr-McGee transaction.
+We believe the incurrence of such costs following a large acquisition of properties is not unusual, and the magnitude and timing of additional workover and maintenance expenditures on the properties continues.
 The remainder of the increase in operating costs is primarily attributable to new production and an overall increase in service and supply costs.
 The \$18.5 million of hurricane remediation costs referred to above was not covered by insurance.
 Amounts spent in 2006 related to hurricane remediation efforts were covered by insurance (after applicable deductibles) and therefore were not included in lease operating expenses.